 DC Universe is a streaming service dedicated entirely to the DC content.
 On the platform you can watch new and exclusive TV shows, old shows and movies, and read digital comics books.

 The service launched in the US in September 2018, but unfortunately for the rest of the world it's so far US-only - which is a bit of a problem if you're hoping to watch the service's exclusive shows.
-The first original show, Titans, came to Netflix outside the US, but follow-up Doom Patrol hasn't arrived yet even though it's already out on DC Universe, and we don't know for sure which other shows will make it to Netflix.
+The first original show, Titans, came to Netflix outside the US, but there's usually a large gap between when it first airs and when its syndicated, and we don't know for sure which other shows will make it to Netflix.